-Contact details: Via club website under policies
+Contact details: safeguarding@lisburnbmxclub.com & Via club website under policies

 The Designated & Deputy Liaison Person (DLP) is responsible for reporting allegations/suspicions of child abuse to the Statutory Authorities.
 This person will also be responsible for dealing with any concerns about the protection of young people.